fredefox/par-tut/README.md

 Which runs at 428.5 ms. Phew!
 We're back to getting a decent speedup again.
 May the force be with you.

-As a last remark I want to illustrate that there can be cases where the task you're mapping is too small for comfort.
+As a last remark we want to illustrate that there can be cases where the task the programmer is mapping is too small for comfort.
 In this, our 5th task, we're calling `nfib 5` a given number of times.
 On my machine `nfib 5` takes approx. 0.05 s.

 ``` {.sourceCode .literate .haskell}
 task5 :: Int -> [Integer]